Donkeys in Kenya prove to be a means of empowerment for rural women | Africanews

 Mwingi is partly semi-arid with less developed road networks compared to other regions in the country.
 Donkeys are therefore playing a great role in the transport sector and this is being spearheaded by women.

-Animal support organisation Brooke East Africa and Catholic development group Caritas Kitui have been at the forefront of helping the women maximise benefits from donkeys while ensuring the working animals are kept in good health.
+Animal support organisation Brooke East Africa and Catholic development group Caritas Kitui have been at the forefront of helping women maximise benefits from donkeys while ensuring the working animals are kept in good health.

 Caritas beneficiary, Pricilla Mutheya, says: “I have used my donkey to sell water, firewood and sand.